DionTech/cgrep/README.md

 go install
 ```

-Recommended: set an alias like "cgrep".
+Recommended: set an alias like "cgrep" or something shorter like "cg".

 ## usage